inspireuvic/SENG480B-Fall2026/requirements-values-documentation/tech-value-alignment-strategy.md

 # Tech–Value Alignment Strategy

-Technology–value alignment means ensuring that the product’s technical artifacts: such as requirements, designs, code, and test cases reflect the values of the stakeholders who use or may be affected by the product.

-Teams must show how each stakeholder value moves from elicitation into product decisions, technical work, and implemented outcomes.

-For each value-related GitHub issue, use the template that matches its issue type: Value, Epic, Feature, User Story and complete all applicable sections.
+se this document throughout the project to connect identified stakeholder values with related requirements and technical work.
+Update it whenever new requirements or values are identified or when related design, implementation, testing, or stakeholder feedback changes.

+**Tech–value alignment** is the process of connecting stakeholder values to technical artifacts—such as requirements, designs, code, and tests—and checking whether the resulting product supports those values.

+This document records those connections, their validation, and changes made during development.
+Continue using the GitHub issue templates described in the **Requirements & Values Elicitation Guidelines**; do not duplicate complete issue records here.

-### 1. Add Values as a gitHub issue
+### 1. Confirm the Value gitHub issue
-Create a separate GitHub issue for each identified stakeholder value.
-Select the **Value template** in GitHub issues and complete all applicable fields.
+Confirm that each identified stakeholder value:

+- has a separate GitHub Value issue
+- contains the information required by the Value issue template

+If a value has not yet been recorded, create its Value issue in GitHub before continuing, refer to **Requirements & Values Elicitation Guidelines** for assistance on how to record values in GitHub issues.

 ### 2. Connect values to technical artifacts